stsiwo/e-commerce-starter-kits/api/note.md

     - usually, you can use a column (created_at: TIMESTAMP(6) - this keeps unto millisecond) so that you can keep the order.

   ## Associatioin

+    - owning-side: a entity that own a foreign key.

+    - owned-side: a entity that does not own a foreign key.

     - it is important to consider which is client and parent side.